 I feel like I have exhausted many avenues here, and am just… weary.
 We felt the need to take a bigger step in our hope to find healing.
 Being tired and fatigued, the thought of running around Chicagoland to attempt both recommended western and eastern medical treatments made me feel even more defeated.
 Therefore, last month, I took a risk and traveled to the Mayo Clinic for 10 days.

-However these negative thoughts proved to be wrong.
-I was not alone.
+However, these negative thoughts proved to be wrong.
+I was not alone!
 I sat in the waiting rooms at the clinic surrounded by people who looked just like me.
 But obviously, because we were all there, we weren’t feeling well and we were desperate to get answers and feel good again.

 My doctors were international speakers and authors.
 The best.
 And the best couldn’t find anything major causing my headaches.
 Blood work was coming back ok, and scans looked good.
 (As they did back here too.)
 This was a major relief to hear from them, but it was also difficult.
 We do not want anything to be wrong, but anyone dealing with something physical knows that if you can put a name on it, then you feel like you have an answer and can take the necessary steps to treat it and make lifestyle changes.

-The Mayo clinic has changed some things I was doing, and is treating my symptoms with some great tools.
+The Mayo clinic has changed some things I was doing and is treating my symptoms with some great tools.
 I have been implementing them since my return home.
-They are still conductng more tests.
-I went back this week, and will be there in December and January to finish.
+They are still conducting more tests.
+I went back this past week and will be there in December and January to finish.
 No big changes yet, but perhaps some small ones!
 I have often struggled to know if exercise is helping or hurting me.
-This has been a mental battle.
-Though I have taken time off from exercise, it is my time on that proves to help me feel better.
+The doctors all agreed, it can only help!
 It gets things flowing and often reduces pain.
-To my delight I was cleared to exercise moderately most days of the week!
+To my delight, I was cleared to exercise moderately most days of the week!
 I was encouraged to be careful with a few things, but also add more Yoga and some Pilates to my regimen.
 Another reason we know what we do by working out is key to wellness!:)

 I am not through with my testing, and I cannot help but feel like this journey is not over.
 My doctors agree.
 I truly believe that God doesn’t lead you somewhere without providing for you, so I choose to trust in that.

 Confession: I am filled with pride, fear, and junk that needs to be worked out.
-Throughout these 6 years I have made so many positive changes in my life due to this affliction.
+Throughout these 6 years, I have made so many positive changes in my life due to this affliction.
 Changes physically of course, but transformations mentally, occupationally, emotionally, and spiritually have been the real growth.
 I pride myself on how strong I can be.
 I feel bad, but I am still going.
 I am doing, I am productive.
 I don’t complain.

 Have I preserved through these challenging years?
 YES.
 Have I been resilient in the face of pain, frustration, and fatigue?
 YOU BET.
 Have I been strong?
 Nope- not always.
 I have had some hard days and it was challenging to say the least.
 Challenging for me, my husband, and those who care for me.
-However, my faith and tenacity for healing have gotten me through.
+However, my faith and tenacity in healing have gotten me through.

 You may be wondering where that leaves me.
-I am in good spirits.
+I am in good spirits!
 I have a great support network of people who love me and care for me, and I am letting them!
 In years past I have been stubborn in how I wanted to treat this affliction.
-In my mind I was going to be strong, and that meant there is a concrete reason for my health issues and once we found it I would be better.
-Now, for the first time ever, I am open to saying we may not know exactly what is going on and its time to treat symptoms and not just strive for learning the cause.
-This is a new idea for me.
+In my mind, I was going to be strong, and that meant there is a concrete reason for my health issues and once we found it I would be better.
+Now, for the first time ever, I am open to say we may not know exactly what is going on and its time to treat symptoms and not just strive for learning the cause.
+This is a new idea for me!
 I am open to hearing the doctors talk about medicine, therapy, injections, pain clinics and more.
 I was afraid to even open up because this sounded like failure to me, but not anymore.

 Thank-you for caring, thank you for persevering with me towards our hearts desires.